FIVE MOST SURPRISING FINDS

 Community cooking programs in cities from Detroit to Atlanta have demonstrated that when Black families are taught to cook healthy meals that respect their culinary traditions while modifying the most damaging elements — less frying, less sodium, less sugar, more vegetables, more whole grains — they adopt and sustain those changes.

-The evidence is clear: the intervention that works is not a grocery store.
+The evidence is clear.
+The intervention that works is not a grocery store.
 It is education, cultural engagement, and the restoration of cooking as a household practice rather than a convenience outsourced to corporations whose profits depend on your addiction to salt, sugar, and fat.

 “The question is not whether healthy food exists in Black neighborhoods.
 The question is whether the knowledge, the habit, and the cultural expectation of preparing it exists in Black households.”